RyanStonebraker/Derelict/README.md

 * [Bertrum](https://www.turbosquid.com/Search/Artists/Bertrum) for Landing Craft 3d model
 * [gofree33](https://www.turbosquid.com/Search/Artists/gofree33) for Nautilus Submarine 3d model
 * [jhthomas512](https://www.turbosquid.com/Search/Artists/jhthomas512) for the American Warship 3d model
+* [Ben Throop](https://assetstore.unity.com/publishers/3526) for the Unity Detonator Explosions asset.
+* [Chris Hartman](https://www.cs.uaf.edu/~hartman/) for teaching us (the developers) best code practices and the Agile design methodology.
+* [Glenn Chappell](https://www.cs.uaf.edu/~chappell/) for making Figlet, which was used to generate the ASCII text at the top of the readme.